drowe67/codec2/README.md

    make
    ```

-## Building for Windows on a Linux machine
+## Bulding for Windows

+We target our C code to compile with `gcc` to the [C99 standard](#ports-to-non-gccc99-compilers).
 We recommend using Linux to cross compile for Windows.

 On Ubuntu Linux:
    ```